Dhole: Hunting behaviour

 Before embarking on a hunt, clans go through elaborate prehunt social rituals involving nuzzling, body rubbing and mounting.
 Dholes are primarily diurnal hunters, hunting in the early hours of the morning.
-They rarely hunt nocturnally, except on moonlit nights, indicating they greatly rely on sight when hunting.
-Although not as fast as jackals and foxes, they can chase their prey for many hours.
-During a pursuit, one or more dholes may take over chasing their prey, while the rest of the pack keeps up at a steadier pace behind, taking over once the other group tires.
+They rarely hunt at night, except on moonlit nights, indicating they greatly rely on sight when hunting.
+They can chase their prey for many hours.
+During a pursuit, one or more dholes takes over chasing the prey, while the rest of the pack keeps up at a steadier pace behind, taking over once the other group tires.
 Most chases are short, lasting only 500 m.
 When chasing fleet-footed prey, they run at a pace of 30 mph.
 Dholes frequently drive their prey into water bodies, where the targeted animal's movements are hindered.

-Once large prey is caught, one dhole will grab the prey's nose, while the rest of the pack pulls the animal down by the flanks and hindquarters.
+Once large prey is caught, one dhole grabs the prey's nose, while the rest of the pack pulls the animal down by the flanks and hindquarters.
 They do not use a killing bite to the throat.
 They occasionally blind their prey by attacking the eyes.
 Serows are among the only ungulate species capable of effectively defending themselves against dhole attacks, due to their thick, protective coats and short, sharp horns capable of easily impaling dholes.
-They will tear open their prey's flanks and disembowel it, eating the heart, liver, lungs and some sections of the intestines.
+Dholes tear open their prey's flanks and disembowel it, eating the heart, liver, lungs and some sections of the intestines.
 The stomach and rumen are usually left untouched.
 Prey weighing less than 50 kg is usually killed within two minutes, while large stags may take 15 minutes to die.
-Once prey is secured, dholes will tear off pieces of the carcass and eat in seclusion.
-Unlike wolf packs, in which the breeding pair monopolises food, dholes give access to the pups at a kill.
+Once prey is secured, dholes tear off pieces of the carcass and eat in seclusion.
+They give the pups access to a kill.
 They are generally tolerant of scavengers at their kills.
 Both mother and young are provided with regurgitated food by other pack members.